 🔎 Format Code Explanation:

-- So, four question mark before the decimal point indicates to assign four spaces before it.
+- So, four four-question mark before the decimal point indicates to assign four spaces before it.

 - And, the “0” denotes that, if there is any value in that position, it will be placed there, else one 0 will take that position.
 This is applicable both for the position of before and after the decimal point.

-- Here, the first part is applicable for the positive values and the later part is for negative To make align with the negative values, there is one extra “?” in the positive format.
+- Here, the first part is applicable to the positive values and the later part is for negative To align with the negative values, there is one extra “?” in the positive format.

 - Thus, you have aligned the decimal points of a column at a fixed position in Excel.

 In this article, you have found how to align decimal points in Excel.
 I hope you found this article helpful.
-You can visit our website, ExcelDemy, to learn more Excel-related content.
 Please leave comments, suggestions, or queries if you have any in the comment section below.